robfatland/sce/README.md

   * Security Groups?
     * added **sce** for **sce worker**
       * needs improvement 'open to the world'
+  * AWS Config with 52 pre-designed rules that we can add; not to mention customized

 Note: The private subnet with CIDR block 10.0.1.0/24 is home to the EC2 Worker; firewalled behind a NAT Gateway that blocks traffic in such as *ssh*.
 The public subnet is for external access via the EC2 Bastion server, with